KidneyThief/TinScript1.0/README.md

 *  Build the executable, and run it.
 *  A cmd shell should open up, with a "Console =>" prompt
 *  Try executing (precisely, case sensitive):
-*        Print("hello world!");
+  *  Print("hello world");
 *  You should see both the console input echo'd, as well as the actual "hello world" text.
 *  Finally, execute the command:
   *  BeginUnitTests();
 *  The spam of about 20 unit tests should stream by.
 Open up files:
   *  source/TinScript.h  - at the bottom, are the function prototypes for using tinscript
   *  source/unittest.cpp - for an example of just about every aspect of the integration
   *  scripts/unittest.cs - for the script side of the unit test examples.

 Enjoy,